Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 18,840, 9,318 total housing units (homes and apartments), and a median house value of $170,248, Mayfield Heights real estate and house prices are near the national average for all cities and towns.
+With 18,840 people, 9,290 houses or apartments, and a median cost of homes of $152,543, Mayfield Heights real estate and house prices are near the national average for all cities and towns.

 People in Mayfield Heights primarily live in small (one, two or no bedroom) single-family detached homes.
 Mayfield Heights has a mixture of owner-occupied and renter-occupied housing.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Mayfield Heights's housing was primarily built during this period, from the '40s through the '60s.
 A full 63.60% of the city's housing hails from this era.
 Other housing ages represented in Mayfield Heights include homes built between 1970-1999 ( 28.48%) and housing constructed before 1939 ( 4.88%).
 There's also some housing in Mayfield Heights built between 2000 and later ( 3.03%).

 Mayfield Heights's appreciation rate notably has been below the national average for the last ten years.
 The average annual home appreciation rate in Mayfield Heights during the period has been just -1.46%, which is lower than 80% of US communities.